 Sarushima is the only deserted island in the Tokyo Bay area and is also the biggest natural island.
-Here you can enjoy many activities such as barbecue, fishing, strolling around major historical ruins, and gathering shellfish.
-Every year from mid July to end August, the beach is open for swimming.
-It takes approximately 30 minutes to get there by boat from the Keio Line Yokosuka Chuo Station.
+Here you can enjoy many activities such as barbecue, fishing, and strolling around major historical ruins.
+It takes approximately 30 minutes to get there by boat from the Keikyu Line Yokosuka Chuo Station.
 (The boats to Sarushima have different capacities, ranging from 80 people to 200 people maximum depending on the season.)
 This easily accessible sightseeing spot is designated as a National Historic Site.

 Sarushima is an island filled with activities that will keep you entertained all day and leave you craving more as you return to the mainland.
 Also known as Monkey Island, the small island is located just off the coast of Yokosuka in Tokyo Bay.
 Sarushima is easily accessible from Mikasa Park via a 15-minute ferry ride that runs daily from March through November and on weekends and national holidays from December through February.
 A round-trip ticket plus the island entrance fee costs ¥1,500 for adults and ¥600 for children.
 Please note that the ferry can quickly become crowded, so plan accordingly before your desired departure time.